bomacnaughton/bomacnaughton/README.md

-## I am a student at Dartmouth College, currently pursuing degrees in Computer Science and Mathematics.
+## I'm a student at Dartmouth College, pursuing degrees in Computer Science and Mathematics.

 I’m currently working on training many-to-many recurrent neural networks with target propagation.